fara-pug/fara-pug/index.md

     </tbody>
     </table>

-    -   The Grappling Hook has a range of 5.
+    -   The **Grappling Hook has a range of 5**.
 The other weapons are for close-quarters.
         -   I keep meaning to try smashing people with a doped-up grappling hook as they approach.

 4. Composite Melee Weapons